-You can have your writeoff amount, called a' total-loss settlement' reviewed by an estimating services manager.
+You can have your write-off amount, or total-loss settlement, reviewed by a total loss supervisor or estimating services manager.

-If this doesn't resolve the matter, you are eligible for vehicle damage arbitration.
+If this doesn't resolve the matter, you may be eligible for an arbitration process.
 Under this process, either you or ICBC can apply to the

 British Columbia Arbitration & Mediation Institute.